wvchallenges/se-challenge-expenses/README.markdown

 1. Instructions on how to build/run your application
 1. A paragraph or two about what you are particularly proud of in your implementation, and why.

+### Instructions on how to build/run

+This solution was developed and tested using Ubuntu 16.04.
+It requires Python 2.7, although this should be built into the OS, check by running 'python' at the command line.
+The solution uses sqlite3 for database creation/interaction.
+This is already available with Python, so it shouldn't require further installation.

+The only external library it uses is web.py for the web interface.
+This can be acquired using pip (which may also need to be installed).
+The following command line instructions should work:

+sudo apt install python-pip
+sudo pip install web.py

+The solution uses only one file, upload.py, which can be found in directory /bin.
+To start the solution, simply run the following via command line from the main project directory:

+python bin/upload.py

+The HTTP server will then wait for user interaction.
+To connect, simply open a browser (the solution was tested using Firefox 49.0.2, for example) and browse to http://localhost:8080/upload

+This will present the user interface.
+To upload a file, click the browse button and choose the appropriate, .csv formatted file (data_example.csv was used for testing).
+Then click submit and the total expenses per month will appear in a table below the input.
+If no file is selected, or an invalid format is used, an error message will be presented instead.
+To stop the HTTP server, type CTRL-C at the command line.

+### Why I am proud of this implementation

+This is a straightforward solution, that uses minimal resources.
+It is easy to set up, and only required one external, open-source library (web.py).
+It is easily customizable for style of the interface.
+It is robust, from what I have tested, and quickly displays the output with a minimum amount of clicks.

+Here is a summary of what was used:

+Python 2.7 - A simple yet powerful language, it's used here for processing and parsing. sqlite3 - Built into Python for ease of use, this allowed a straightforward way to implement the database, which could be lightweight given the data. web.py - An open-source library used to add web functionality to Python, this provided a straightforward way to set up a lightweight server, sufficient for the problem.
+HTML - Used to generate the web form and output table, this was easy to generate using Python.
+CSS - Built into the style tags of the HTML, this allowed for modification of the form and table, and provides a simple way to alter based on preferences.

 ## Submission Instructions

 1. Fork this project on github.
 You will need to create an account if you don't already have one.